 Common dance injuries include sprains and strains, where your muscles and ligaments are overstretched or twisted.

-Additionally, dancers can also sustain impact injuries – such as bruises caused by falling, collisions or trips and slips.
+Additionally, dancers can also sustain impact injuries, such as bruises caused by falling, collisions, trips, and slips.
 Ill-fitting shoes can cause foot and toes injuries.

 Most dancers train between 6 to 35 hours per week.
 Due to the number of training hours and repetition involved in ballet, many of the injuries sustained by dancers are overuse injuries rather than acute injuries.
-This means that the injury is the result of gradual wear and tear that progressively worsens over time, rather than being caused by one specific incident.
-It is very important to have these types of injuries treated early, and the cause of the injury corrected so that the injury doesn’t worsen to a point where it is restricting everyday activities, including dancing.
+This means that the injury results from gradual wear and tear that progressively worsens over time, rather than being caused by one specific incident.
+It is crucial to have these types of injuries treated early, and the cause of the injury corrected so that the damage doesn’t worsen to a point where it is restricting everyday activities, including dancing.

-Often overuse injuries can be caused by a number of factors including growth spurts, muscle imbalance, incorrect technique, a change or increase in usual training load, a change or increase in usual rehearsal and performance schedule or incorrectly fitting footwear especially pointe shoes.
+Often overuse injuries can be caused by growth spurts, muscle imbalance, incorrect technique, a change or increase in usual training load, a change or additional rehearsal and performance schedule, or incorrectly fitting footwear, especially pointe shoes.

-The most common overuse injuries in dancers fall into three categories including; tendinopathies, sprains (injuries that involve ligaments) and strains (injuries that involve muscles).
+The most common overuse injuries in dancers fall into three categories including; tendinopathies, sprains (injuries that involve ligaments) and strains (injuries that affect muscles).
 Some common overuse injuries for ballet dancers include:

 Dance injuries and prevention strategies are best developed with the assistance of a dance physiotherapist.